-- A small foam paint roller
+- Small foam paint roller

 - White paint and two or three shades of gray paint

 - A feather, a few round paintbrushes, a painter’s sponge (for creating the marble look)

 How to paint your counters to look like marble

-Our kitchen receives very little natural light so a big goal of my super cheap kitchen renovation was to bounce as much light around the room as possible and marble is perfect for that.
+Our kitchen receives very little natural light, so a big goal of my super cheap kitchen renovation was to bounce as much light around the room as possible and marble is perfect for that.

 There are lots of variations of marble – it can be more white or more gray, with a heavy pattern or light.
 I chose to make my counters very light and keep the grain very subtle.

-Before you get started painting, be sure to use painters tape to protect anything you don’t want painted.
+Before you get started painting, be sure to use painter’s tape to protect anything around your counters that you don’t want painted.

 The first step in the actual painting process is sanding.
 Lightly sand the entire countertop with 100-150 grit sandpaper.

-Use a small roller to roll a coat of primer over the counters – don’t forget to do the edges as well.
+Use a small foam roller to roll a coat of oil-based primer over the counters – don’t forget to do the edges as well.

 Use a roller to roll a coat of white paint over the entire countertop and allow it to dry.
 (And don’t worry, you can use either oil-based paints or water-based paints over oil-based primer so you really can use any white paint.)

 Then it is time to add the grain.
 Using a feather gives the most realistic grain pattern.
-(A fake feather from a craft store works great.)
+(A fake feather from a craft supply store works great.)

 Just dip the tip of the feather in the darker gray paint and lightly draw it across the counter.

 Then use a round brush to dab more of the medium gray paint on and spread it around with the sponge.

-Repeat with the lighter gray paint.
+Repeat the brushing and sponging with the lighter gray paint.